techidaily/site-win11-tips/source/_posts/unlocking-power-management-features-for-maximum-efficiency.md

 ![Configure the Battery Saver Mode to Turn On Automatically Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/configure-the-battery-saver-mode-to-turn-on-automatically-using-command-prompt.jpg)

  While PowerShell and Windows Terminal may look similar, they act very differently.
-Check our detailed guide to learn[the differences between PowerShell and Windows Terminal](https://www.makeuseof.com/windows-terminal-vs-powershell/) .
+Check our detailed guide to learn [the differences between PowerShell and Windows Terminal](https://www.makeuseof.com/windows-terminal-vs-powershell/) .

 ## Easily Enable or Disable Battery Saver Mode on Windows